cs-course-stu/CS3245-NUS-HW2/src/README.txt

 [Search]
 As for the search part, we use the following steps to process a request.
-   1. Parse the query string based on the Shunting-yard algorithm, we will get a list of operations and operands which known as Reverse Polish notaion.
+   1. Parse the query string based on the Shunting-yard algorithm, we will get a list of operations and operands which are known as Reverse Polish notations.
    2. Load postings lists for the terms in the expression from the postings.txt file.
       For terms that appear multiple times in the query, we just load once to reduce memory cost.
    3. Divide the boolean expression into multiple groups based on the parsing result,